bureado/awesome-software-supply-chain-security/README.md

 ## About the categories

 There is no prescribed taxonomy for this domain.
+This list will necessarily have some overlap with disciplines and categories such as DevSecOps and SCA.
 The [supply-chain-synthesis](https://github.com/AevaOnline/supply-chain-synthesis/) repo offers a long-form read on why that's the case, plus helpful pointers to understand and navigate it as it evolves.

 For `awesome-software-supply-chain-security` we take the following high-level approach: different actors in the supply chain contribute **attestations** to the elements represented in the chain.
 In this process view, attestations are _emitted_, _augmented_ (e.g., during composition) and _verified_.

 Using this lens we can identify a large group of "subjects" (dependencies), distinct categories of "facts" (licenses or vulnerabilities) and the specific role of identity, provenance and build systems.
 This is the rationale behind the current headings, which are expected to evolve with the domain.

 ## Dependency management

-This section includes: package management, library management, dependency management, vendored dependency management, by-hash searches, package, library and dependency naming, library behavior labeling, library publishing, registries and repositories, publishing gates and scans, dependency lifecycle.
+> This section includes: package management, library management, dependency management, vendored dependency management, by-hash searches, package, library and dependency naming, library behavior labeling, library publishing, registries and repositories, publishing gates and scans, dependency lifecycle.

 * **TODO**: dereference the excellent starting point from [awesome-devsecops](https://github.com/TaptuIT/awesome-devsecops#dependency-management)
   * Possibly also the [containers](https://github.com/TaptuIT/awesome-devsecops#containers) section